Citation, DOI, disclosures and article data

-Endoleaks are characterised by persistent blood flow within the aneurysm sac following endovascular aneurysm repair (EVAR).
+Endoleaks are characterized by persistent blood flow within the aneurysm sac following endovascular aneurysm repair (EVAR).
 Normally the aortic stent-graft used for EVAR excludes the aneurysm from the circulation by providing a conduit for blood to bypass the sac.

 Endoleaks are often asymptomatic, however as flow within the aneurysm sac is at systemic or near-systemic pressure, if untreated, the aneurysm may expand and is at risk of rupture.
 As such aneurysm expansion following EVAR always warrants investigation for endoleak.

 Endoleak may become evident intra-operatively, years down the track, or anywhere in between.
 Therefore lifelong imaging surveillance is necessary.
 This is usually performed with CT angiography.

 There are several causes of endoleak and can be classified into five types as follows:

 type I: leak at graft attachment site